 Stay hydrated!
-There is a real thing called the keto flu and you’re bound to get it while you are trying to get your feet back under you during your fuel switch (going from burning sugar/glucose to durning fat for energy).
+There is a real thing called the keto flu and you’re bound to get it while you are trying to get your feet under you during your fuel switch (going from burning sugar/glucose to durning fat for energy).

-Should you find yourself drowning in a slew of mucus or some other type of sinus infection try following my 4 Remedies for Sinus Infection Relief.
+Should you find yourself drowning in a slew of mucus or some other type of sinus infections try following my 4 Remedies for Sinus Infection Relief.
 It is void of pills, meds and herbs!

 Ketogenic Diet for Dummies – Tip #2:

 Do the Best You Can with What You Understand.
 If you watch my video on Keto Weight Loss & Tips for No0bs you’ll see some serious boo-hooing (in case you missed it I’ve linked it below).

-I HIGHLY encourage you to Do the Best You Can with What You Understand.
 After losing my father, I understand the importance of getting started even if it’s not perfect!
-Besides, rarely do people like quitters.

 Now, I strive to take care of myself in hopes another unnecessary separation is not in my future.